wgurecky/wgurecky.github.io/2017/08/23/dgfe_spatial_discretization_of_the_1d_transport_equation.rst

 source iteration are assigned as fixed boundary values for the inward facing ordinate fluxes.
 A free boundary arises in cases where the flux is allowed to escape from the domain.
-To implement a fixed boundary condition, the row in the global system matrix, A, corresponding to the boundary node is set equal to zero at all elements except at the diagonal where the diagonal entry is set equal to 1.
+To implement a fixed boundary condition, the row in the global system matrix, :math:`\mathbf A`, corresponding to the boundary node is set equal to zero at all elements except at the diagonal where the diagonal entry is set equal to 1.
 On the right hand side the specified value for the flux at that node is set.
 Free boundary